BRIEF SUMMARY AND INTRODUCTION: Until just a few

-years ago, the only choices of legal entity for a business were
+U.S. business history, the only choices of legal entity for a business

-(LLC) laws, offering a very attractive new alternative that every
+company (LLC) laws.
+LLCs offer a very attractive alternative that every

 small business, including the smallest home-based business, should